spray/spray/docs/documentation/spray-routing/predefined-directives-alphabetically.rst

                                        request extracts ``None``
-:ref:`-optionalHeaderValue-`           Extracts an optional HTTP header value using a given function :ref:`-optionalHeaderValueByName-`     Extracts an optional HTTP header value by selecting a header by name :ref:`-optionalHeaderValuePF-`         Extracts an optional HTTP header value using a given partial function :ref:`-options-`                       Rejects all non-OPTIONS requests :ref:`-parameter-`                     Extracts the value of a request query parameter, rejects if the request doesn't
+:ref:`-optionalHeaderValue-`           Extracts an optional HTTP header value using a given function :ref:`-optionalHeaderValueByName-`     Extracts an optional HTTP header value by selecting a header by name :ref:`-optionalHeaderValueByType-`     Extracts an optional HTTP header value by selecting a header by type :ref:`-optionalHeaderValuePF-`         Extracts an optional HTTP header value using a given partial function :ref:`-options-`                       Rejects all non-OPTIONS requests :ref:`-parameter-`                     Extracts the value of a request query parameter, rejects if the request doesn't